Qovery/documentation/website/docs/using-qovery/configuration/secret.md

 </li>
 <li>

-Select name and value of your new secret
+Select the name and value of your new secret

 <p align="center">
   <img src="/img/configuration/variables/var-2.png" alt="Variables" />